googleworkspace/solutions/calendar-timesheet/README.md

 update_time: 2019-09-08
 ---

-# Record time and activities in Calendar and Sheets

-_Create calender events for your activities, and synchronise to your timesheet in sheets for reporting._

 Contributed by Jasper Duizendstra, follow me at [@Duizendstra](https://twitter.com/duizendstra)

 Keeping track of the time spent on project for customers can be a challenge.
 Not all time writing